 Then comes the fun part…decorating!
 I wanted to make an adorable bird’s nest design, so I decided to use coconut and mini Cadbury eggs.
 I made toasted coconut on the stovetop over medium-low heat.
 It’s important to watch it closely and turn it frequently to prevent burning.

 Once the coconut has cooled, sprinkle it onto the middle of the cake, then add your mini Cadbury eggs.
 They are the cutest!
 This dessert is as tasty as it is gorgeous, and perfect for celebrating Easter!

 - Food coloring.
 I used liquid food coloring since I was going for light pastel colors.
 You could use gel, too, but just use less.
-You can also omit the food coloring all together if you’d like the inside to look like a classic vanilla cake.
+You can also omit the food coloring altogether if you’d like the inside to look like a classic vanilla cake.

 - Frosting.
 Feel free to use a classic buttercream or even a tangy cream cheese frosting.
 You can also color the frosting instead of the inside cake layers if preferred.
+Use an offset spatula to help even out the frosting too!
 A pastel pink, blue or yellow would be so cute!

 - Crumb coat.
 I have to confess, I used to skip the crumb coat step, and it is immensely harder to frost the cake and make it look good without the crumb coat.
 It only takes an extra 20 minutes or so to refrigerate it, but it makes frosting it much easier!

 - Making ahead.
-I would bake the cake layers the day before, let sit in the pan overnight (place a clean, dry kitchen cloth over the tops once cooled) and the frost it and decorate it the next day.
-If that’s too much of a time crunch, then assemble the whole thing the day before and place in the refrigetator.
+I would bake the cake layers the day before, let them sit in the pan overnight (place a clean, dry kitchen cloth over the tops once cooled), and then frost it and decorate it the next day.
+If that’s too much of a time crunch, then assemble the whole thing the day before and place it in the refrigerator.
 Then about an hour or two before serving, remove the cake from the fridge so that it comes back to room temperature.